The Shipping Law Review: France

 ii Contracts of carriage

-The French Transport Code also contain provisions concerning contracts of carriage.
+The French Transport Code also contains provisions concerning contracts of carriage.
 Depending on the international nature of the contracts and other criteria, such as the port of departure or destination, an international convention or a French law will apply.
 When applicable under the conflict-of-law rules, French law also governs issues not addressed by the Hague-Visby Rules.

 French legislation does not contain specific provisions in respect of multimodal transport.
 Freedom of contract prevails, except in two cases where provisions on multimodal transport are set by an international convention: a rail–sea carriage is governed by the mandatory provisions of the Uniform Rules Concerning the Contract for International Carriage of Goods by Rail; and in the case of a road–sea carriage, provisions of the Convention on the Contract for the International Carriage of Goods by Road 1956 (the CMR Convention) are applicable if the goods are not unloaded from the road vehicle.
 It must be highlighted that under French law, a party that organises a carriage (multimodal or otherwise), acting for the account of another party but in its own name, is considered to be a forwarding agent, governed by Article L132-3 et seq. of the French Commercial Code.
 A forwarding agent is liable for its own acts and omissions.
 Unlike a freight forwarder, it is also vicariously liable for the acts and omissions of its subcontractors, including the carrier.
 As such, it has a strict liability for loss or damage to the goods.
-A forwarding agent, moreover, has a general duty to advise and inform its customer.

 iii Cargo claims